giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 #  Guiding Principles

-The driving principles for designing an API to jointly extract network and compute information are as follows:
+The driving principles for designing an interface to jointly extract network and compute information are as follows:

+P1.
+Leverage metrics across working groups to avoid reinventing the wheel.
+For instance:

+- RFC-to-be 9439 {{I-D.ietf-alto-performance-metrics}} leverages IPPM metrics from RFC 7679.
+- Section 5.2 of {{I-D.du-cats-computing-modeling-description}} considers delay as a good metric, since it is easy to use in both compute and communication domains.
+RFC-to-be 9439 also defines delay as part of the performance metrics.
+- Section 6 of {{I-D.du-cats-computing-modeling-description}} proposes to represent the network structure as graphs, which is similar to the ALTO map services in {{RFC7285}}.

+P2.
+Aim for simplicity, while ensuring the combined efforts don’t leave technical gaps in supporting the full life cycle of service deployment and selection.
+For instance, the CATS working group is covering path selection from a network standpoint, while ALTO (e.g., {{RFC7285}}) covers exposing of network information to the service provider and the client application.
+However, there is currently no effort being pursued to expose compute information to the service provider and the client application for service placement or selection.

 # Related Work